Sharp Phase Transitions in Estimation with Low-Degree Polynomials: Main Results

 To simplify the discussion, we focus on the symmetric SBM where the diagonal (resp.\ off-diagonal) entries of $Q$ are the same.
 A sequence of works has established that poly-time algorithms achieve weak recovery above the KS threshold $d\la^2>1$ for $q=2$~\cite{massoulie,mns-alg,nb-spectrum} and for general $q\geq 3$~\cite{AS-acyclic}.
 Below the KS threshold $d\la^2\leq 1$, weak recovery is information-theoretically impossible for $q=2$ \cite{mns-impossible} or $q=3,4$ and $d$ large enough \cite{exact-phase-sbm}.
 For $q \ge 5$, a statistical-computational gap appears: no known poly-time algorithm succeeds below the KS threshold, yet it is information-theoretically possible to do so~\cite{AS-crossing,BMNN, CKPZ:18}.
 However, regardless of the prior $\pi$ or the probability matrix $Q$, it has been conjectured by~\cite{AS-acyclic} based on the prediction by~\cite{decelle} that no poly-time algorithm can achieve weak recovery below $d\la^2<1$.
 Low-degree lower bounds for hypothesis testing support the presumed hardness below the KS threshold~\cite{HS-bayesian,spectral-planting}, and the concurrent work~\cite{sbm-reduction} makes this precise with a detection-to-recovery reduction.
 However, proving bounds on $\MMSE_{\le D}$ remained a difficult technical challenge that was posed as an open question by Hopkins and Steurer in one of the first papers on the low-degree framework~\cite{HS-bayesian}.
 We resolve this, proving that degree-$n^\delta$ polynomials fail to achieve weak recovery below the sharp KS threshold $d\la^2\leq 1$.
 We show this for a particular constant $\delta > 0$ but we expect the result to hold for any constant $\delta < 1$, as suggested by~\cite{sbm-reduction}, and we leave this as an open problem.

 Prior to our work, coarser low-degree lower bounds for estimation were obtained by~\cite{graphon}, who additionally studied the case of a growing number of communities and the related task of graphon estimation.
 Our proof of Theorem~\ref{thm:main-sbm}(a) reveals that, in the symmetric SBM where the average degree $d$ is of order constant, community detection is low-degree hard below the KS threshold as long as $q \ll n^{1/8}$ (see Remark~\ref{rmk:general:SBM}).
-The forthcoming work~\cite{CMSW25} extends our techniques to show that the KS bound remains the threshold for low-degree recovery as long as $q\ll n^{1/2}$, and this is tight in the sense that the KS threshold can be surpassed in polynomial time when $q\gg n^{1/2}$.
-The concurrent work~\cite{sbm-reduction} also argues hardness of weak recovery below the KS bound for slowly growing $q=n^{o(1)}$.
-Since their approach exploits hardness of testing, we expect it may not work for $q = n^{\Omega(1)}$, due to the large detection-recovery gap that appears here~\cite{CMSW25}.
+The follow-up work~\cite{CMSW25} extends our techniques to show that the KS bound remains the threshold for low-degree recovery as long as $q\ll n^{1/2}$, and this is tight in the sense that the KS threshold can be surpassed in polynomial time when $q\gg n^{1/2}$.
+See also~\cite{sbm-above-sqn} for a lower bound in the regime $q\gg n^{1/2}$.
+The concurrent work~\cite{sbm-reduction} also argues hardness of weak recovery below the KS bound for slowly growing $q=n^{o(1)}$, leveraging a connection to testing, and the subsequent work~\cite{alg-contig-2} further pushes this approach to $q \ll n^{1/8}$.